-R. Signage:
+R. "Signage:

 - i.
 A sign shall be secured to the center of the hood lintel, immediately above the sash opening.
-The sign shall be of white lettering, 1⁄4-inch high, with red facing; (FUME HOOD "TYPE" lettering shall be 1⁄2-inch high) reading as follows: - a.
-"GENERAL PURPOSE FUME HOOD.
-Reactions with radioactive material exceeding NRC guidelines, perchloric acid, highly toxic or unstable explosive materials are not permitted in this fume hood.
-Check with the Radiation Safety Officer for limits on isotope use." - S. Fume hood exhaust fans (applies only to non-manifold systems):
+The sign shall be of white lettering, 1⁄4 inch high, with red facing; (FUME HOOD "TYPE" lettering shall be 1⁄2 inch high) reading as follows: - ii.
+GENERAL PURPOSE FUME HOOD", "Reactions with radioactive material exceeding NRC guidelines, perchloric acid, highly toxic or unstable explosive materials are not permitted in this fume hood.
+Check with the Radiation Safety Officer for limits on isotope use."